Entanglement negativity, Holography and Black holes: Holographic prescription for the entanglement negativity

 where we have made use of the previously mentioned Brown-Henneaux formula.
-Remarkably eq.(\ref{BTZmatch}) obtained from the bulk computation using our conjecture, matches exactly with the large-$c$ limit of the finite temperature result for the entanglement negativity of a $(1+1)$-dimensional CFT given by eq.(\ref{larcEN}).
+Remarkably eq.(\ref{BTZmatch}) obtained from the bulk computation using our conjecture, matches exactly with the large-$c$ limit of the entanglement negativity for the finite temperature mixed state of a $CFT_{1+1}$ given by eq.(\ref{larcEN}).
 The above expression for the holographic entanglement negativity may be concisely expressed as

-Here, $S_A$ is the entanglement entropy and $S_{A}^{th}$ is the thermal entropy of the subsystem $A$.
-The above expression conclusively demonstrates that the holographic entanglement negativity obtained from our conjecture captures the distillable quantum entanglement for the $CFT_{1+1}$ at a finite temperature on the $AdS_3$ boundary.
-Having reviewed the application of our holographic conjecture and its consequences in the $AdS_3/CFT_2$ example we now proceed to the generic $AdS_{d+1}/CFT_d$ example involving bulk $AdS$ - Schwarzschild black holes.
-This is described in the next section.
+Here, $S_A$ is the entanglement entropy and $S_{A}^{th}$ is the thermal entropy of the subsystem $A$ for the finite temperature mixed state of a $CFT_{1+1}$.
+Quite clearly, the above expression demonstrates that the holographic entanglement negativity obtained from our conjecture captures the distillable quantum entanglement for the bipartite finite temperature mixed state of the dual $CFT_{1+1}$, through the elimination of the thermal contribution.